palomnyk/BioLockJ/mkdocs/user-guide/docs/Building-Modules.md

 ```
 In this example, the descriptions for `PARAM` and `SCRIPT` are written in the `addNewProperty()` method.
 The description for `LAUNCHER` is stored as its own string (`LAUNCHER_DESC`), and that string is referenced in the `addNewProperty` method and in the javadoc description for `LAUNCHER`.
 This rather verbose option IS NOT necissary, but it allows the description to viewed through the api AND through javadocs, and IDE's; this is appropriate if you expect other classes to use the properties defined in your module.

 The descriptions for properties should be brief.
 Additional details such as interactions between properties or the effects of different values should be part of the `getDetails()` method.
+It should always be clear to a user what will happen if the value is "null".

+If there is a logical default for the property, that can passed as an additional argument to `addNewProperty()`.
+This value will only be used if there is no value given for the property in the config file (including any defaultProps layers and standard.properties).

 If your module uses any general properties (beyond any uses by the the super class), then you should register it in the module's constructor using the `addGeneralProperty()` method.
 ```java